J. Sterling Morton High School East: History

 In 1924, during a basketball game in the school's gym, a major fire erupted which caused US$900,000 in damage.
-The auditorium, girls' gymnasium, a library, and several classrooms and offices were lost.
-The fire forced the school to temporarily move to a split schedule, with the 1,200 freshmen attending classes from 8–12:30 during the day, and the upperclassmen to attend classes from 12:30–5.
+The auditorium, girls' gymnasium, library, and several classrooms and offices were lost.
+The fire forced the school to temporarily move to a split schedule, with the 1,200 freshmen attending classes from 8–12:30 during the day, and the upperclassmen to attending classes from 12:30–5.

 Cicero's more infamous claim to fame is its association with former resident Al Capone.
 In at least one instance in 1930, Capone was known to attend a football game at the school "still surrounded by his bodyguard of six".

-Rather than receiving standard diplomas, the 1,045 graduates of the class of 1938 were each given pocket sized diplomas so that they may be "conveniently displayed to prospective employers".
+Rather than receiving standard diplomas, the 1,045 graduates of the class of 1938 were each given pocket sized diplomas so that they may could be "conveniently displayed to prospective employers".

 In 1950, a major reconstruction began at the school.
 The five old frame structures were demolished to make way for brick structures, including two gymnasiums, an auto shop, a greenhouse, two libraries, a band room, a typesetting room, and over 100 other rooms.
 The expansion was not only in response to the increase in student population, which had already prompted preparations for building a second school, but that the older buildings were considered a safety hazard.
 The addition was completed in April 1952.

 By the spring of 1956, construction had begun on what was to become Morton West High School.
 The school would open in 1958 reducing the population congestion in the school.
 The graduation of the class of 1956 included a commencement address by the visiting mayor of Kansas City, Missouri, Harold Roe Bartle.

 In 1963, a US$400,000 upgrade to the main library was completed, including new data processing equipment, including equipment that would create and read punch cards.